-Note: For best results, dry-brine your turkey by following the instructions here.
-If dry-brining, omit any additional salt added to turkey in step 2.
+For best results, we recommend dry-brining your turkey by following the instructions here.
+If dry-brining, you can omit any additional salt added to the turkey in step two.

 - 3 large onions, roughly chopped (about 1 1/2 quarts)